This post may contain affiliate links. Please read my disclosure.

 - Wait until rice is finished cooking before stirring in the rest of the ingredients.

 If you’ve tried this chicken and leek risotto recipe or any other recipe on Chisel & Fork, please let me know how it turned out in the comments below!
-You can also follow me on Facebook, Instagram, Pinterest and YouTube to see more tasty meals and anything else I'm up to.
+Another favorite of mine is this chicken and pumpkin risotto.
+You can also follow me on Facebook, Instagram, TikTok, Pinterest and YouTube to see more tasty meals and anything else I'm up to.

 Chicken and Leek Risotto